fvilers/angular2-training/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

+## Requirements

+The server side of this project use `bcrypt` to hash password of registered accounts.
+This package has some [dependencies](https://www.npmjs.com/package/bcrypt#dependencies) in order to be built.
+If you haven't already used node-gyp on your machine, you should follow this [guide](https://github.com/nodejs/node-gyp#installation).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.